LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSNutritionLabeling]] - Envisioning nutrition in grocery stores and on tech products
 - [[MMSOlinSystemsBuilding]] - No Title
 - [[MMSPhilOfSciA]] - One building block for Philosophy of Science
-- [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stare aware of people's efforts and insights beyond your own discipline?
+- [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stay aware of people's efforts and insights beyond your own discipline?
 - [[MMSSensingA]] - A visual methaphor for the process/phenomenon of sensing our world and feeling the whole reality
 - [[MMSSocialReproductionA]] - Autopoiesis and the re-production of social systems
 - [[MMSSocialReproductionB]] - What environments aid the emergence of a regenerative future?